highmobility/hmkit-android/README.md

 #### Pre checks

-* run the unit-tests in hmkit-android
-* run the instrumentation tests in hm-android-bluetooth-auto-api-explorer submodule.
+* run the unit and instrumentation tests:
 ```./gradlew test && ./gradlew cAT```

 This project bundles all of the Android SDK packages: hmkit-android, hmkit-crypto and hmkit-utils.